-Most software collects telemetry.
-Usage analytics, crash reports, feature tracking.
-For a web browser or a note-taking app, this is a reasonable trade-off — the data helps improve the product, and the risk is limited.
+Most software collects usage telemetry.
+Behavioral analytics, crash reports, feature tracking, session timing.
+For a web browser or a note-taking app, this is a reasonable trade-off - the data helps improve the product, and the risk is limited.

 A terminal is different.